odewahn/docker-at-oreilly/readme.md

 # How can we use Docker to deliver iPython Notebooks as a new kind of learning experience?

-* How do authors created them?
+* How do authors create them?
-* How do we produce them?
+* How does O'Reilly produce them (edit, copyedit, illustrate, index, etc)?
 * How do we distribute them?

 We're exploring Docker as a key solution for each of these questions.